Let Us Give Thanks

 - Have students glue on 3 cotton balls in the center of the piece of pie for the whipped cream.

-- Printable of corn on the cob or Indian corn (close to the one in the picture)
+- Printable of corn on the cob or flint corn (close to the one in the picture)

 - Pass out a copy of the printable to each student.